metauni/orb/README.md

 ## Implementation

 Just as metaboards are parts in the world tagged with `metaboard`, an orb is a part tagged `metaorb`.

-TODO:

-- Orb looks at nearest board
-- Listeners have viewport view of board